novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-111.md

 So Choi Sun-hwa's eyes trembled once again.

-"Geez, I had dibs first."
+'Geez, I had dibs first.'

 Last year, when she saw him at the 【Seorabeol Hotel】, Choi Sun-hwa developed a liking for Lee Hyun-woo.